 Santa Cruz, California, is a paradise for nature lovers, surfers, and adventure seekers.
-Nestled between the Pacific Ocean and the towering redwoods of the Santa Cruz Mountains, this coastal gem offers a perfect blend of beach vibes and forest escapes.
-For those who want to immerse themselves in the region’s beauty without sacrificing comfort, glamping in Santa Cruz is the way to go.
+Nestled between the California coast and the towering redwoods of the Santa Cruz Mountains, this laid-back destination offers a rare combination of ocean views, forest escapes, and easy access to town.

 Why Glamp in Santa Cruz?